 NEVER, NEVER, use charcoal indoors as it produces deadly carbon monoxide!

-All you need to create this inexpensive charcoal oven is an apple box lid from a grocery store, heavy duty aluminum foil, aluminum foil tape, spray adhesive (optional), a cooling rack or folding camp grill.
+All you need to create this inexpensive charcoal reflector box oven is an apple box lid from a grocery store, heavy-duty aluminum foil, aluminum foil tape, spray adhesive (optional), a cooling rack or folding camp grill.

 Lit charcoals are placed on the aluminum foil.
 We increase the efficiency (and conserve fuel) by placing an inverted grill liner on top of the aluminum foil before adding coals to reduce heat conduction from the ground.
 Get creative and use what you have available.